 Isn’t this obvious?
 I think it isn’t.
 I still miss this; I see others regularly miss this.
 But it’s generally a sound and at the same time humble thing to ask, your manager, about their view and about any advice they can give you on not just promotions and raises but about anything related to your work.

 ❧ These are five tips on your next promotion or raise.
-If you were to adopt only one, maybe pick the last one and ask.
-For two, also really scrap positional bargaining—even if you had some lucky results with it, it’s a terrible, even offensive negotiation tactic.
+If you were to adopt only one, pick the last one and ask.
+For two, scrap positional bargaining—even if you had some lucky results with it, it’s a terrible, condescending negotiation tactic.
 Three?
 Prepare.
 And four?
 Measure.
 And if you do want to follow all five, then absolutely, cultivate some patience.
 That may generally be a nice trait to own.

 Assuming you do good work these should all serve you well.
 I wish you much success!

-- 33 Additional Web Development Terms You May Not Have Heard Of
+- Next: 33 Additional Web Development Terms You May Not Have Heard Of

 Looking for a way to comment?
 Comments have been disabled, unfortunately.